Cosmological Constraints on the Sign-Changeable Interactions: Concluding remarks

 \section{Concluding remarks}

-Recently, Cai and Su~\cite{r15} argued that the sign of interaction $Q$ in the dark sector changed in the approximate redshift range of $0.45\,\lsim\, z\,\lsim\, 0.9$, by using a model-independent method to deal with the observational data.
+Recently, Cai and Su~\cite{r15} found that the sign of interaction $Q$ in the dark sector changed in the approximate redshift range of $0.45\,\lsim\, z\,\lsim\, 0.9$, by using a model-independent method to deal with the observational data.
 In fact, this result raises a remarkable problem, since most of the familiar interactions cannot change their signs in the whole cosmic history.
 Motivated by the work of Cai and Su, we have proposed a new type of interaction in a previous work~\cite{r16}.
-The key ingredient is the deceleration parameter $q$ in the interaction $Q$.
-Therefore, the interaction $Q$ can change its sign when our universe changes from deceleration ($q>0$) to acceleration ($q<0$).
-In the present work, we considered the cosmological constraints on this new type of sign-changeable interactions, by using the latest observational data.
-We found that the constraints on the model parameters are fairly tight.
-In particular, the key parameter $\beta$ has been constrained to a very narrow range.
+The key ingredient is the deceleration parameter $q$ in the interaction $Q$, and hence the interaction $Q$ can change its sign when our universe changes from deceleration ($q>0$) to acceleration ($q<0$).
+In the present work, we consider the cosmological constraints on this new type of sign-changeable interactions, by using the latest observational data.
+We find that the cosmological constraints on the model parameters are fairly tight.
+In particular, the key parameter $\beta$ has been constrained to a narrow range.